 What Is It?

 The 1776 Series is a collection of original essays that explain the foundational themes of the American experience.
-Commissioned from distinguished historians and scholars, these essays contribute to the broader goal of the American Civics project: providing an education in the principles and practices that every patriotic citizen should know.
+Commissioned from distinguished historians and scholars, these essays contribute to the broader goal of RealClear's American Civics portal: providing an education in the principles and practices that every patriotic citizen should know.

-How Democratic Is the Constitution? by Dennis Hale & Marc Landy
+Why Is the Constitution Not Democratic? by Dennis Hale & Marc Landy

 Religion and the Moral Foundations of American Democracy by Carson Holloway

 According to social scientists, traditional religiosity is in decline in contemporary America.
 Fewer Americans identify as members of long-established churches.
 Fewer Americans attend religious services on a weekly basis than in generations past.
 Some Americans view these developments in purely empirical terms . . .
 Read more.

 Civic and Moral Virtues, the American Way by Will Morrisey